-The Master of Arts degree programs in Clinical Mental Health Counseling and Marriage and Family Therapy are sequenced on a two- and three-year cycle.
+The Master of Arts degree programs in Clinical Mental Health Counseling is sequenced on a two- and three-year cycle.
 Students may choose to attend full-time and complete the degree in two years or proceed at a more comfortable pace and complete the degree in three years.
 Additional information on program sequencing is provided in the Graduate Catalog.